Will Marion Cook: Early life

-Will Marion Cook (né William Mercer Cook) was born soon after the Civil War in 1869 in Washington, D.C. to John Hartwell Cook and his wife Isabel.
+Will Marion Cook (né William Mercer Cook) was born soon after the Civil War in 1869 in Washington, D.C., to John Hartwell Cook and his wife Isabel.
 The senior Cook had been in the first class of the Howard University School of Law, graduating in 1871 and becoming one of the first black lawyers to practice in Washington.
 He served as "chief clerk of the Freedmen's Bureau from 1867 until 1872 and as professor and dean of the Howard University Law School from 1876 until 1878."
 His parents were free people of color before the war, and stressed education; Cook had graduated from Oberlin College.

 After John Cook died of tuberculosis in 1879, the widowed Isabel struggled to keep her family going.
 She eventually had to send all her three children away to live with other family.
 Will at age 10 had a violent altercation with a teacher who strapped him, and he was sent to live with his maternal grandparents in Chattanooga, Tennessee.
 They were former slaves who had bought their freedom before the war.
 With them he heard what he described as "real Negro melodies" and folk music, during what he would later call his "soul period".
 After a year, his grandfather returned Will to his mother, believing it best for Will not to be in the South.
-Washington, DC had a sizeable community of African Americans, many free before the war, and had developed an educated class.
+Washington, D.C., had a sizeable community of African Americans, many free before the war, and had developed an educated class.

 Soon after being reunited with his mother, Will decided to be serious about his music.
 He started to study violin at Oberlin Conservatory in Ohio at age 14.
 Cook's musical talent was apparent at an early age.
 At Oberlin, he was a student of Frederick G. Doolittle, as well as Fenelon Rice, L. Celestia Wattles, and Calvin B. Cady.
 With help from members of the African-American community, his benefit recitals were sponsored in order to help him afford to study abroad.

-From 1887 to 1889, Cook studied at the Berlin Hochschule fur Musik, working with violinist Heinrich Jacobson; Jacobson served as Chairman of the Orchestral Instruments Department.
+From 1887 to 1889, Cook studied at the Berlin Hochschule für Musik, working with violinist Heinrich Jacobson; Jacobson served as Chairman of the Orchestral Instruments Department.
 Jacobson was a former student of Hungarian violinist Joseph Joachim, considered one of the supreme musicians of the age.
 Some accounts state that Cook studied abroad for nine years, but this has not been documented.